Policymakers ramp up support as coronavirus shreds markets

 Experts warn that due to a lack of testing and unreported cases, many more people may be affected by the outbreak that emerged in the Chinese city of Wuhan late last year.

-Major sporting events were cancelled or postponed, large public gatherings restricted or banned and schools closed.
+Major sporting events were canceled or postponed, large public gatherings restricted or banned and schools closed.

 “There is a sense of fear and panic,” said James Tao, an analyst at stockbroker Commsec in Sydney, where phones at the high-value client desk rang non-stop.